 I'm Cherie S., the breeder behind Daystar Samoyeds located in Suffolk, VA.
 Daystar Samoyeds is a show breeding kennel in Southeastern Virginia.
 We aim to breed Samoyeds that are beautiful, healthy, with the typical sweet temperament.

 Cherie has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.